paulzamfir98/Physics-Project/README.md

 ![alt_text](https://github.com/paulzamfir98/Physics-Project/blob/master/Screenshots/5.png)

 ## Deployment
-   - Download the repository.
+   - Download the repository
-   - Rename folder "idea" to ".idea" from "Project-Physics".
+   - Rename folder "idea" to ".idea" from "Project-Physics"
-   - Open the project in IntelliJ.
+   - Open the project in IntelliJ
    - Click Edit Configurations for this project
    - Provide the path for JRE from JDK 8 folder